Don Wardell

 BS, Metallurgical Engineering, University of Utah, 1985

-The majority of the research that I pursue falls under the broad umbrella of quality management, with emphasis on statistical process control (SPC).
+My research interests are mainly in the area of quality management, and especially statistical process control.
 Much of my work has questioned some of the traditional assumptions of SPC and what should be done if those assumptions are not met.
 I investigate the underlying probability distributions of statistics plotted on SPC charts, including the derivation of new probability distributions and/or their first and second moments.
+I have also done recent work in service operations management, with emphasis on perceptions of service scripts.

 As a professor at the University of Utah, I am interested in teaching students to develop critical and creative thinking.
 As a professor of management, I am involved in teaching students how to solve problems and make better decisions.
 This is especially true in my case, since I teach classes in statistics, quality management and problem solving.
 Decision making and problem solving in a business environment can be very complex.
 Uninformed managers can make poor decisions that affect the lives of many individuals.
 Therefore, my most important goal as a professor of management is to teach students to be informed and effective decision makers.